xtaci/grasshopper/README.md

 # 🦗 grasshopper
-The grasshopper will listen for incoming UDP packets and forward them to the configured destination.
-Optionally, the listener can be configured to apply cryptogrraphy on both the incoming and outgoing packets, with different keys and methods.
+**Grasshopper** is a UDP packet forwarder that listens for incoming packets and forwards them to a configured destination.
+It optionally supports cryptography for both incoming and outgoing packets, using different keys and methods.

 ## Architecture
-The grasshopper acts like a chained-relayer, for example
+Grasshopper functions as a chained relay system.
+For example:

 ```
 gh = grasshopper